bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

 In order to explain how method_missing works, we need to examine Ruby's default lookup chain.
-When you send a bag of arguments to an object, Ruby first looks at the object itself, or rather at its eigenclass, to see if any singleton methods have been defined that match the sent method name.
+When you send a bag of arguments to an object, Ruby first looks at the object's eigenclass, which is a little psuedo-class each individual object carries with it, to see if any singleton methods have been defined that match the sent method name.

 ---